Arpita4196/Distributed-Chat-System/README.md

 - **UI** → http://localhost:5000
 - **Gateway (gRPC)** → localhost:8080
 - Other services run internally on their mapped ports (50052–50055).
+- First Register, Then login to send messages

 ## 📝 Notes
 - Make sure you have **Docker** and **Docker Compose** installed.